-A lot of us manage multiple email accounts, and I personally like routing everything to one place so I don’t have to bounce between different providers or tabs all day long.
+A lot of us manage multiple email accounts, and I personally like routing everything to one place, so I don’t have to bounce between different providers or tabs all day long.
 This is a list of the best solutions for an email forwarding service, including what I use for my business.

 1. Forward Email